|

 of depression in dementia and is administered

-scales in the method of administration rather than in analysis
+depression scales in the method of administration rather

-of any different symptom profile seen in depression
+than in analysis of any different symptom profile seen

-It is the best scale available to assess mood in the presence
+symptoms.
+It is the best scale available to assess mood

 Geriatric Mental